 We will use the Sector 29 laminar flow room ("clean room") to prepare samples.
 Samples will be handled with gloves and tweezers.
 In addition, this work may involve UHV cleaning with incidental quantities of ethanol and acetone.
 Sample will be mounted to the sample holders using silver epoxy, silver paste or Torr Seal; the Sector 29 hot plate may be used for curing.
 Alternatively, samples will be secured to the sample plate by spot-welding Ta clips.

-ARPES: In the “Description” Tab, please include the following statements which apply to your experiment:
+ARPES: In the “Description” Tab, please include the following statement(s) if relevant to your experiment:

 After loading samples in the chamber, we will perform an in-vacuum annealing at (specify your temperature here - max T = 800C).

 Liquid nitrogen or liquid helium may be used for measurements at cryogenic temperatures; appropriate PPE will be used for handling cryogenic equipment (cryo gloves, face shield, safety glasses, cryo apron).